-- The vehicle should be locked with the door key after the doors are closed if you don't want to activate the theft-deterrent system. - Always unlock a door with a key or use the Keyless Entry system.
-(Pressing the unlock button on the Keyless Entry transmitter disables the theft-deterrent system.)
+- The vehicle should be locked with the door key or the manual door lock switch after the doors are closed if you don't want to activate the theft-deterrent system. - Always unlock a door with a key or use the RKE system.
+(Pressing the unlock button on the RKE transmitter disables the theft-deterrent system.)
 Unlocking a door any other way will activate the alarm.
-Cycling the ignition without disarming the theft-deterrent system will also activate the alarm.
+Turning the ignition key to RUN without disarming the theft-deterrent system will also activate the alarm.

 If you activate the alarm by accident, unlock any door with your key.
-You can also turn off the alarm by using the Keyless Entry system.
+You can also turn off the alarm by using the unlock button of the RKE system.
 The alarm won't stop if you try to unlock a door any other way.